mtangy/Microcontroller-Projects/README.md

 # Microcontroller-Projects
-Various projects from Microcontrollers course
+Various projects from my Microcontrollers course for Cypress's PSoC microcontroller.

 All projects in this repository are inttended for the PSoC 1 microcontroller.
 To use, projects must be opened and compiled through
 PSoC Designer which can be found on Cypress's website (http://www.cypress.com/products/psoc-designer).
 After compiling, the resulting HEX